nonoroazoro/webpack-boilerplate/README.md

         );
         ```

-1. Create Webpack entry file, such as `client/demo/index.jsx`.
+1. Create the webpack entry file, such as `client/demo/index.jsx`.

     1. Use `react-hot-loader`'s `AppContainer` to replace the root component: